Reception to Year 2

 Year 2 (ages 6-7)

 In Year 2 the teaching day is extended to 4.00pm.
-The children are taught in mixed-ability classes with a maximum of 16 pupils in each.

 Our curriculum is a broad and balanced one, giving our pupils the very best opportunities to study a wide range of subjects, including a variety of sports, whilst our outstanding drama and musical productions give the children the opportunity to perform and develop their creativity.